The Imp of the Perverse: Analysis

 "The Imp of the Perverse" begins as an essay rather than as a work of fiction, a format that Poe previously used in "The Premature Burial".
 It is, therefore, less about plot and more about theory.
 As Poe describes this theory:

 The work theorizes that all people have self-destructive tendencies, including the narrator.
 The narrator's ultimate confession as a murderer is not inspired by any feelings of guilt but, instead, from an overwhelming desire to publicize his actions despite knowing that he should not.

 The story may have been inspired by John Neal's, "Idiosyncracies," a short story similar to Poe's published two years earlier in Brother Jonathan.

-The story has been noted for its psychological analysis of human behavior and motivations presaging the concepts of Sigmund Freud and Carl Jung and psychoanalysis.Beck, Philippe.
-"Look Into the Mirror.
-What Do You See?"
-Edgar Allan Poe Unveiling Man's Dark Half."
-Language, Literature and the Imaginaire.
-Annual Conference of An Scoil Teanga agus Litríochta / School of Language and Literature (National University of Ireland, Cork (UCC), du 02/05/2003 au 04/05/2003).
-Dial.
-Poe analyzed concepts Freud would later term the "death drive" and Jung the "shadow".
-Retrieved 2020-11-25.
-"Of all of Poe’s stories, this is one of the strongest tales to prefigure the ideas of Sigmund Freud, the founder of psychoanalysis."
+The story has been noted for its psychological analysis of human behavior and motivations presaging the concepts of Sigmund Freud and Carl Jung and psychoanalysis.
+"Of all of Poe’s stories, this is one of the strongest tales to prefigure the ideas of Sigmund Freud, the founder of psychoanalysis" according to Dr. Oliver Tearle of Loughborough University.
 Poe's theory of the Imp of the Perverse may also be an early notion of the subconscious and repression which would not be fully theorized until Freud.

 Many of Poe's characters display a failure to resist the Imp of the Perverse—including the murderer in "The Black Cat" and the narrator in "The Tell-Tale Heart".
 The opposite of this impulse is seen in Poe's character C. Auguste Dupin who exhibits reason and deep analysis.
 One of the earliest examples, which predates "The Imp of the Perverse", was in Poe's novel The Narrative of Arthur Gordon Pym of Nantucket.
 In one scene, the title character is overcome by an overwhelming desire to let himself fall off a steep cliff.

 Additionally, scholars and critics suggest that Poe had his own Imp of the Perverse.
 Poe biographer Jeffrey Meyers suggested that Poe wrote it to justify his own actions of self-torment and self-destruction.
 James M. Hutchisson says that the work reflects Poe's jealousy and sense of betrayal that led to his public feud with Henry Wadsworth Longfellow and New England literary culture; the so-called "Longfellow War" was occurring at the same time Poe wrote "The Imp of the Perverse".
 Three months after the story was published, Poe lashed out against Boston's literary circle by trying to hoax them by reading his obscure poem "Al Aaraaf" at a lecture.
 Biographer Daniel Stashower suggests Poe's purposeful attempt to provoke his audience and alienate himself further was inspired by his Imp of the Perverse.